refugies-info/karfur/standards/README.md

 We use 3 branches :

 - dev for development
-- qa for our test environement
+- staging-frontend and staging-backend for staging
-- master for prod
+- master-frontend and master-backend for production

-All commits in prod and qa should be in dev.
+All commits in staging's and master's branches should be in dev.

 Before opening a pull request, please run in client and server folders : `npm run test:lint`, `npm run test:types`, `npm run test:unit`